jsirera/wifiMap/README.md

 - Edit 'config.js' to configure additional settings like FPS, refresh time... (see file for more details)
 - Edit index.html and replace my Google Maps API Key with your KEY.

+### Demo
+- You can see a demo version with ficticious data at:
+<a href="http://control.insmollerussa.cat/demowifimap/">Demo with ficticious data</a>

 ### Screenshot

 ![alt tag](https://github.com/jsirera/wifiMap/blob/master/images/example.jpg "Sample screenshot")